-- 4.1 No consultant shall be a government official or an official of a political party or a candidate for political office. - 4.2 No consultant shall be an officer, director, employee, or "affiliate" (as that term is defined under the Securities Act of 1934) of any customer unless such dual activity is permissible in the country involved and is approved in writing by the chief executive officer of such customer, which written approval shall be maintained in Lockheed Martin's files.
+- $4.1\ \mathrm{No}$ consultant shall be a government official or an official of a political party or a candidate for political office. - 4.2 No consultant shall be an officer, director, employee, or "affiliate" (as that term is defined under the Securities Act of 1933) of any customer unless such dual activity is permissible in the country involved and is approved in writing by the chief executive officer of such customer, which written approval shall be maintained by the corporate Manager of Consultant Services.